paradisec-archive/digitising_manuscripts/index.md

 1. Start the computer and use your ANU UniID to log on
 2. Take the Canon 700D battery pack from the charger and insert into the camera.
-3. Turn the camera on.
+3. Once the computer is fully booted, turn the camera on.
 This will also open the EOS Utility software installed on the computer.

      >**Note:** Make sure the **AF/MF** (Auto Focus, Manual Focus) setting on the lens of the camera is set to **AF**